itsmaheenhasan-stack/mitre-attack-detection-rules/README.md

 **Validation notes**

-- **Fully tested** – The behavior was reproduced in a Windows 11 lab and the Sigma rule matched the generated Sysmon event.
+- **Fully tested** --> The behavior was reproduced in a Windows 11 lab and the Sigma rule matched the generated Sysmon event.
-- **Telemetry confirmed** – Sysmon was verified to collect the required event fields, but the full attack scenario was not reproduced.
+- **Partially validated** --> Sysmon was verified to collect the required event fields, but the full attack scenario was not reproduced.
 The reason is documented in the corresponding rule explanation.

 ## Author